Badr-0b/BlackHole-Sim/README.md

 This project renders a physically-inspired gravitational lensing simulation in real time using a custom GLSL fragment shader.
 The effect models how light bends around a massive rotating black hole, producing warped spacetime visuals and an orbiting accretion disk — fully interactive with camera orbit, zoom, and lens mass control.

 ---
+## Update: Docker support for linux-based users has been added. please scroll down to the bottom of this README for instructions.
+---

 ##  Overview
 This application demonstrates how GPU ray-marching, shader-based lens distortion, and OpenGL rendering can be combined to visualize extreme gravitational effects.
 The black hole's mass controls the intensity of light deflection.
 Users can freely rotate the camera, zoom, and adjust simulation parameters to observe the lensing effect from different viewpoints.